 RPA and cloud core financing are among the most popular solutions in the market today, closely followed by optical character recognition (OCR) and machine learning.

-Incorporating these multiple technologies can make finance systems more efficient.
+Incorporating these multiple disruptive technologies can make financial systems more efficient.
 But if businesses want to go further – if they want technology that can correct errors and make recommendations – it may be time to turn to AI.

 Incorporating Artificial Intelligence

 However, it won’t add value to every business.
-If an organisation doesn’t have a large number of invoices and complex payment plans, such technology may not be required.
+If an organization doesn’t have a large number of invoices and complex payment plans, such technology may not be required.

 Regardless of how advanced the technology is, at every step on the path to digitisation, it’s worth asking again and again, ‘will this help my business?’